 I began art journaling back in 2005 when my personal growth journey began.
 (You can read a short version of my story here.

 I’ve never been a consistent diary/journal writer but when I discovered art journaling, it changed my life.
-As I created my first art journal page, I realized how my mind shifted and my thoughts became clearer.
+As I created my first art journal page, I realized how my mind shifted, and my thoughts became more apparent.

-As I typed up the words and glued them onto my art journal page (see my examples in this mini $17 course you can purchase here.
-I was astounded by the shift in my thoughts.
+As I typed up the words and glued them onto my art journal page (see my examples in this mini $10 course you can purchase here.
+I was astounded by the shift in my thoughts).

-These words became my Soul Truth Teller words that helped me shift out of negativity and into a more positive type lifestyle, with increased Joy, attached.
+These words became my Soul Truth Teller words that helped me shift out of negativity and into a more positive lifestyle, with increased Joy attached.
 I knew right at that moment I was onto something.

 An Art Journal is a visual creation where you practice making art while expressing yourself at the same time.

-You can begin your art journal in a notebook (the pages are thinner so you’ll want to mod dodge a few together so the page holds the paint better), an old book from a thrift store, maybe ask a family member or friend if they have an old book you can have.
-There are also yard sales that you can find great old books at.
+You can begin your art journal in a notebook (the pages are thinner, so you’ll want to mod dodge a few together so the page holds the paint better), an old book from a thrift store, or maybe ask a family member or friend if they have an old book you can have.
+There are also yard sales where you can find great old books at.

-I like children’s books to create my art journals in, since they are small with less pages so they are perfect.
+I like children’s books to create my art journals in since they are small with fewer pages, so they are perfect.

-When I create my art journals, I like to use a collage technique, it’s also called mixed media.
-Playing with mod podge, gesso and acrylic paints is so relaxing to me.
-Then when I add the transformative thought-provoking words…. words have power… I just love by repeating the words / power phrases 25 to 50 times per day, it actually rewires the brain.
-I am living proof this works (having used this process for so many years I have transformed and now I know the power of this).
+When I create my art journals, I like to use a collage technique, and it’s also called mixed media.
+Playing with mod podge, gesso, and acrylic paints is so relaxing to me.
+Then when I add the transformative thought-provoking words…. words have power… I just love by repeating the words/power phrases 25 to 50 times per day, it actually rewires the brain.
+I am living proof this works (having used this process for so many years, I have transformed and now I know the power of this).

 When you sit down to create if you feel stuck and need some inspiration- here are a few ideas I use to begin creating and out of ‘stuck’ mode: you can use music quotes, experiment with art supplies, look up positive words or power words, some examples are: strength, faith, energy, unstoppable you can find more here: power words for self-improvement Another way to get unstuck is to just begin making marks -this works every time.

-AJ can help with reducing stress, encouraging and sparks creativity and problem solving.
+AJ can help with reducing stress, encouraging and sparking creativity and problem-solving.
 It also empowers your thoughts and gives you courage.

-For me personally, starting an art journal helped me improve my creativity skills, let go of fear and I’ve learned new creative ideas along the way.
+For me personally, starting an art journal helped me improve my creative skills, and let go of fear, and I’ve learned new creative ideas along the way.

-Here are the 6 tips for art journaling:
+Here are the six tips for art journaling:

 - Art journaling lets me be free while creating AKA I can be free in artistic expression.
 There are no boundaries at all.
-You can use any type of paint or tool (Ill share what tools I use in the mini video series found here that you want.
-You can use a paintbrush, your fingers, an old credit card or a brayer.
+You can use any type of paint or tool (I’ll share what tools I use in the mini video series found here that you want.
+You can use a paintbrush, your fingers, an old credit card, or a brayer.
 You can write words, use prompts, or write phrases.
-You can create with colored pencils, crayons (these are fun because it takes us back to our childhood carefree days), markers – no limits here!
-You have the freedom of creating by scribbling, drawing, sketching or doodling etc.
+You can create with colored pencils, crayons (these are fun because it takes us back to our childhood carefree days), and markers – no limits here!
+You have the freedom of creating by scribbling, drawing, sketching or doodling, etc.

-- As you practice and create in your Art journal you’ll grow as an artist.
+- As you practice and create in your Art journal, you’ll grow as an artist.
 As you practice, remember there are NO Mistakes!
-Only “happy little accidents” – Bob Ross if something is quite not right to your liking cover it up with paint and go recreate it.
+Only “happy little accidents” – Bob Ross if something is quite not suitable to your liking, cover it up with paint and go recreate it.
 It is that easy!
-Keep exploring, keep mark making!
+Keep exploring, keep mark-making!

 As you are creating, go with your heart – follow your gut – listen to the promptings you receive.
 We are consistently receiving prompts, we only hear them if we are aware and quiet… shhhh l-i-st-e-n… don’t overthink it.. relax… be curious… continue experimenting.

-- There are no limits with Art Journaling.
+- There are no limits to Art Journaling.
 You get to choose and decide what to create in your Art Journal.
 There are no rules.
 Everything is possible.
 No pressure whatsoever!
 Only relaxing and creating.
-You’ll grow tremendously and beautifully as an artist and your creativity will grow.
+You’ll grow tremendously and beautifully as an artist, and your creativity will grow.
 You will also become more confident in the process.